Shikshan.org : Education in India

-NEP National Education Policy 2020 > Technology Use + Integration
+NEP 2020 National Education Policy India > Technology Use and Integration in NEP 2020

 23.1.
 India is a global leader in information and communication technology and in other cutting-edge domains, such as space.
 The Digital India Campaign is helping to transform the entire nation into a digitally empowered society and knowledge economy.
 While education will play a critical role in this transformation, technology itself will play an important role in the improvement of educational processes and outcomes; thus, the relationship between technology and education at all levels is bidirectional.